A cheating politician thinks he’s on the road to the US Senate. Turns out he’s a better candidate for crime than high office.

 At Nelson’s request, both hotel rooms are on a shared phone line.
 A call in one room lights up the phone in the other.
 Knowing Nelson was alone meant Columbo could watch for the tell-tale light … and it never came.

 Curious about what Nelson was doing in there, Columbo examined the room when the Haywards went out.
-So he’d already found the bullet and had ballistics check it.
+He’d already found the bullet and had ballistics check it.

 There’s a delicious irony to Nelson explaining that if the bullet matches the one that killed Harry, the same hand fired both shots.
 He unwittingly locks himself into checkmate, inadvertently and irreversibly connecting himself to the murder weapon.

-Goofs: when Nelson goes onto the balcony to fire the gun, the join is visible in the painted backdrop behind him.
+Goofs: when Nelson goes onto the balcony to fire the gun, the view is very obviously a painted backdrop.

 Also of note